 Cuenca and The Casas Colgadas

 Having already heard so many stories about Cuenca from Jorge and his family who have relatives from the same province, I was captivated to go and see it for myself.
 The city was all new to me since I hadn’t made it there during my previous visit to Spain.
 My knowledge about Cuenca was limited to what his family had told me about it.
 By visiting Cuenca during this trip, I’d get to experience a whole new part of Spain while also meeting Jorge’s grandparents for the first time!!!
 Wow!

 The Cuenca Cathedral

 In Cuenca, I was constantly in a state of awe everywhere we went.
-The nature.
+Nature.
 The architecture.
 The colors.
 Unbelievable!
 While the Casas Colgadas were a remarkable sight and reason enough to visit, the fact of the matter is that they were actually but one of many other astounding things you can see and do while experiencing Cuenca.